trevorsaudi/trevorsaudi.github.io/content/posts/2025-11-04_bug_bounty01/index.md

 - During testing, I keep track of all requests that I come through as shown below, performing my tests across the various boundaries:
 ![summary2](/posts/2025-11-04_bug_bounty01/images/attack.png)

-- I also keep an excel sheet to track every possible GraphQL operation name.
+- I also keep an Excel sheet to track every possible GraphQL operation name.
 Here I categorized the operation names, which helped me know what features to start hitting.

 - I automated the process of retrieving the operation names by writing a parser that would extract unique operation names from burp and notify me on discord when new operation names are encountered that I had not tested before.
-All this tracked on my excel sheet as well.
+All this tracked on my Excel sheet as well.

 ![summary2](/posts/2025-11-04_bug_bounty01/images/operation-parser.png)